Bourbon & Blues: The Cultural Connection Explained

 The American South

 Bourbon’s roots trace to Kentucky and the Ohio River Valley.
 Blues was born in the Mississippi Delta.
 Between them flowed the Mississippi River system — the commercial artery of early America.
 Grain moved downriver.
 Barrels moved downriver.
 The musicians eventually moved upriver.
 The same agricultural economy that produced corn for whiskey also produced cotton — and the brutal labor system that shaped early blues expression.
 Both traditions developed in rural isolation before traveling outward by river, rail, and migration.
-You can learn more by clicking the links to our articles below.

 Shared Labor & Working-Class Roots